splunk/splunk-platform-automator/README.md

+:white_check_mark: Ansible 2.4.3.0_2 seems to be stable with Splunkenizer!

 :white_check_mark: Ansible 2.4.0.0 is good to go with Splunkenizer!

-:bangbang: Due to a not yet known bug ansible 2.4.3.0 does not work with Splunkenizer!

 :bangbang: Due to the bug [#23609](https://github.com/ansible/ansible/issues/23609) ansible 2.4.2.0 does not work with Splunkenizer!